 The Fiji Veterinary Pathology Laboratory (VPL) provides services in bacteriology, haemopathology, histopathology, serology, post-mortem, and parasitology.
-VPL provides all services free of charge to all users.
+VPL provides all services free of charge to all users, but has a very limited budget.
 Samples are usually submitted by MoA staff on behalf of farmers.
-Farmers are encouraged to submit samples so as to monitor disease status in the country, but farmers and government research stations find that the time for results to be reported (> 2 weeks) is not helpful.
+Farmers are encouraged to submit samples so as to monitor disease status in the country, but farmers and government research stations find that the time for results to be reported (> 2 weeks) does not allow practical action.

 Fiji VPL has eight staff, most of whom are fairly young.
-The director (Dr Leo Borja) has identified that VPL staff have a large need for capacity building, and hope that a future project could help improve VPL capacity, particularly in parasitology.
+The director has identified that VPL staff have a large need for capacity building, and hope that a future project could help improve VPL capacity, particularly in parasitology.